iotaledger/bee-rfcs/text/0033-bee-network.md

     binding_port: u16,
     // The binding address that remote endpoints can connect and send to.
     binding_addr: IpAddr,
-    // The interval between two connections attempts in case of connection losses.
+    // The interval between two connection attempts in case of connection failures.
     reconnect_interval: u64,
     // The maximum message length in terms of bytes.
     max_message_length: usize